MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/fabric-get-started.md

 :::image type="content" source="media/fabric-get-started/data-destination-dim-date.png" alt-text="Screenshot of the configured data destination.":::

-Before moving on to the next section of this tutorial, make sure to perform the [same steps](#add-a-data-destination) as above to configure the Lakehouse as your data destination for each of the following queries.
+Before moving on to the next section of this tutorial, make sure to perform the [same steps](#add-a-data-destination) as you took earlier in this section to configure the Lakehouse as your data destination for each of the following queries.

 | Query |
 | :-- |